 Research has indicated that about 80% of all plant problems are a result of poor soil.
 There is a direct correlation between good soil and good root production.
 The ideal soil is a rich, dark, crumbly loam that is at least 12 inches deep.

-It will increase soil porosity, allowing for percolation of air and water; it will increase water retention; and it creates a microclimate for beneficial soil organisms, including worms (Duthie.
-2000.)
+It will increase soil porosity, allowing for percolation of air and water; it will increase water retention; and it creates a microclimate for beneficial soil organisms, including worms.